csmith111/csmith111.github.io/_posts/2016-02-06-FirstBlogPost.markdown

 {% endhighlight %}

 Okay so this post should have given you some flavor of the representation of Html with a DSL.
 For those who know HTML this is no big deal, but it lays the foundation for being able to generate and manipulate HTML and the DOM tree programmatically.
+I will add more information on using HTML to make interactive web pages later.

 [try-elm]: http://elm-lang.org/try
 [elm-core]:http://package.elm-lang.org/packages/elm-lang/core/3.0.0/